DravenusRex/stalker-gamma-linux-guide/README.md

 <h4>Okay, you have Mord3rca's launcher set up and ready to go, now what?</h4>

-Follow the installation instructions as normal in the GAMMA discord server, all the way up until it says to use Grok's launcher.
 When it tells you to run Anomaly for the set-up, use your preferred method, I recommend Lutris with Wine 8.0+ since it now supports ReShade.

 **Quick rundown for Lutris:**